Welcome to the Aruba cruise port! (Post updated: October 2023)

 There are several different ways to get around Aruba:

 - By taxi – Taxis in Aruba are not metered, and the drivers should stick to the official fares established by the government.
-However, they don’t always respect that, so it’s highly recommended to check the official fares at the tourist information center beforehand and then agree on the price with the driver.
+However, they don’t always respect that, so it’s highly recommended to check the official fares at the tourist information desk beforehand and then agree on the price with the driver.

 - By rent-a-car – I rented a car once and it was truly amazing!
 Aruba is a small island easy to get around, and if you carefully plan your day, you can visit the majority of the island’s attractions in a few hours.
 When it comes to car/off-road vehicle/bike rental, it is relatively easy as you’ll find many car companies and local vendors outside the terminal.
 However, I definitely suggest you book a car online, as you can get much better deals than on-site.
 Check out the best Aruba rent-a-car deals and prices